 Banks monitor your transactions and react upon suspicious ones.
-They know your usual ATM withdrawal locations and attempting a charge from another country or continent, is highly likely to be suspected as a fraud transaction, resulting to the card being blocked for your own protection.
+They know your usual ATM withdrawal locations and attempting a charge from another country or continent, is highly likely to be suspected as a fraud transaction, resulting in the card being blocked for your own protection.

 This is now a common practice that got established in order to protect people from stolen (or skimmed) card theft.
 Many of the card issuers choose to proactively block cards during charge attempts to avoid administrative costs and frustrated clients.

 If you are with iCard, there is no need to inform us, except when you travel to Bahamas, Dominican Republic, Cambodia, Mexico or Thailand.